 d.
 Regarding function as asset owner, the Company has no corporate pension plan, while Tokio Marine & Nichido, a core subsidiary of the Company, has Tokio Marine Nichido Pension Fund (the "Pension Fund").
 The Pension Fund formulates a management policy for the fund based on advice from a pension asset management committee at which multiple members with a high degree of expertise in the asset management business serve as committee members.
-In addition, based on the above management policy, management executive directors with a high degree of expertise in the asset management business engage in management practices.
+In addition, based on the above management policy, management practices.
 Through these efforts, the Pension Fund takes personnel and management measures to fulfil its anticipated functions as an asset owner.
 Furthermore, its board of representatives includes a representative from a labor union.
-In addition, the content of deliberations at the pension asset management committee and the content of resolutions at the board of representatives are broadly made known to the fund members and recipients.
+In addition, the content of deliberations at the pension asset management committee and the content of representatives are broadly made known to the fund members and recipients.
 Through these efforts, the Pension Fund has established a system to appropriately control any conflicts of interest as well.